-$(\Leftarrow)$ Suppose that there exists a subset $W'\subseteq W$ of at most~$k$ votes so that~$p$ is not the TSMR winner of $\elec=(C, V\muplus W')$.
-Observe that no matter which at most~$k$ votes are contained in~$W'$,~$p$ beats all candidates in~$R$, implying that the only candidate which is able to preclude~$p$ from winning is~$q$.
-As~$q$ is the last candidate in the agenda~$\rhd$,~$q$ is the winner if and only if~$q$ beats or ties everyone else.
-This implies that~$W'$ contains exactly~$\kappa$ votes, since otherwise~$p$ beats~$q$ in~$\elec$.
-Moreover, for each $r\in \rs$, at least one vote in~$W'$ ranks~$q$ {\before}~$r$.
-By the construction of the unregistered votes, an unregistered vote~$\succ_b$ ranks~$q$ {\before}~$r$ if and only if~$b$ dominates~$r$ in~$G$.
-This implies that the set of vertices corresponding to~$W'$ dominates~$\rs$, and hence the instance of {\prob{RBDS}} is a {\yesins}. \end{proof}
+$(\Leftarrow)$ Suppose that~$g(I)$ is a {\yesins}, i.e., there exists $W'\subseteq W$ of at most~$k$ votes such that~$p$ is not the TSMR winner of $\elec=(C, V\cup W')$ with respect to~$\rhd$.
+Regardless of the choice of $W'$,~$p$ beats every candidate in~$\rs$, leaving $q$ as the only candidate that can prevent~$p$ from winning.
+Since~$q$ is last in the agenda, it wins exactly when it beats or ties with every other candidate.
+It follows that~$W'$ contain exactly~$\kappa$ votes, since otherwise~$p$ beats~$q$ in~$\elec$.
+Moreover, for each $r\in \rs$, at least one vote in~$W'$ ranks~$q$ before~$r$.
+By construction, an unregistered vote~$\succ_b$ ranks~$q$ before~$r$ if and only if~$b$ dominates~$r$ in~$G$.
+Hence, the set of vertices corresponding to~$W'$ dominates~$\rs$, and~$I$ is a {\yesins} of {\prob{RBDS}}. \end{proof}